Retirees Association

 Dr. Elizabeth Haigh, an expert on eastern European history, put current events in perspective for us at a talk on Ukraine on Sunday afternoon, May 25.
 This timely lecture helped us understand the complexities of the happenings in eastern Europe.
 The event was followed by a reception and light meal.

-A luncheon was held on the waterfront at Salty's; it was great to get out in the early spring and renew acquaintancese.
+A luncheon was held on the waterfront at Salty's; it was great to get out in the early spring and renew acquaintances.

-Dr. Jock Murray, former Dean of Medicine at Dalhousie and renowned expert on medical history, gave an illustrated talk November 3 on "The Medical Situation around the Halifax Explosion".
-This proved to be a fascinating presentation that was well received by a substantial audience.
+Dr. Jock Murray, former Dean of Medicine at Dalhousie and renowned expert on medical history, gave an illustrated talk November 3 on "The Medical Situation around the Halifax Explosion."
+It proved to be a fascinating presentation that was well received by a substantial audience.

 We had a fine lunch at Salty's on the Halifax Waterfront on Friday, November 15.
-It was good to get together in this historic location before the winter weather seriously set in.
+It was good to get together in such a historic location before the winter weather seriously set in.

 Members met at the Henry House pub for a relaxing Christmans get together in December, and a "good time was had by all".
 Then a luncheon was held at Salty's, on the Halifax Waterfront, in January.